thaikolja/modern-html-error-docs/README.md

 Although the error docs have been built for Linux servers, please note that the following paths and folders may not be accurate for your specific distribution.

-### Prerequisites
+### Requirements

 -   A server running Linux
 -   An installed web server, e.g., Apache or Nginx
--   Root access or enough permissions to change default error docs
+-   Access to your server's standard error docs files
--   A modern web browser

 ## Installation

 > [!NOTE]
 >
-> For both installation versions, a Debian 12 server running Plesk, Apache, and Nginx is used.
-Some file paths may not be the same with your distribution.
+> For this installation, a Debian 12 server running Plesk, Apache, and Nginx is used.
+Some file paths may differ from those in your distribution.

-### Built Installation
+### Install from Build

-Already built version that only has to be moved to the server.
+An **already built version** with minified assets and only the necessary files that need to be moved to the server.

-1. Log in to your server as the root user
+1. Use SSH to log in to your server as a user with enough permission (see: "Requirements")

-2. Change into the directory where the error message files are being stored:
+2. Change into the directory where the error message files are being stored.
+In this case, it's the following directory for **new domains**.
+Already existing domains are located in `/var/www/vhosts/DOMAIN.COM/error-docs`.

    ```bash
    cd /var/www/vhosts/.skel/0